Man found shot to death in apartment along Plank Road

 The man was found dead in his apartment.
 Deputies said neighbors reported hearing gunfire on Friday evening, but none of the residents called law enforcement.

-Sources said the man's parents finding his dead body in his apartment.

-Additionally, the windows to the apartment were broken, although the specific cause is unknown.
+Sources said the man's parents found his dead body in his apartment and the windows to the apartment were broken.

 Trending News